HOW IT WORKS

 If you do not live near my office, I use conference call and video conferencing capabilities as a means to facilitate the mediation process.
 The beauty of the technology that we have available enables the mediation process to continue in a way that fosters communication between all of us as we work towards the best resolution for you both and your family.

-I have held countless mediations using this technology and find that it allow for the authentic interaction that we need to make the mediation successful.
+I have been holding virtual mediations for over 10 years using this technology and find that it allow for the authentic interaction that we need to make the mediation successful.

 When we meet for the initial, free consultation I make both the conference call and the video conferencing options available so that you can get a sense of what it feels like to work in this manner as you move towards deciding if I am the best match to help you during this time in your lives.